andrewdavidmackenzie/flow/docs/first_flow/understanding.md

 The only interaction with the execution environment in this example is the use of `stdout`.

-`stdout` (Standard Output) is a function defined in the `flowruntime`, to which output can be sent for display.
+`stdout` (Standard Output) is a function defined in the `context`, to which output can be sent for display.

 When executing a flow using `flowc`, `stdout` is sent to the standard output of the process running `flowc`, hence it is displayed in the terminal if running from the command line.